eugeneantonevich/t-launcher/README.md

 Description:

-Action allow rename some value before and after task launch.
-For transform operation use library jsonpath-object-transform.
-Transform format is described here https://www.npmjs.com/package/jsonpath-object-transform;
+Action allows to rename some values before and after start of a task.
+For the transform operation used library jsonpath-object- transform.
+Transform format is described here https://www.npmjs.com/package/jsonpath-object-transform.

 Example: